St. John's College of Liberal Arts and SciencesQueens Campus, Staten Island Campus

 Mathematics is the universal language of business, government planning, engineering, and the applied sciences.

-In today's high-tech workplace, people with strong math skills are more in demand than ever — and there are excellent opportunities for graduates with a degree in mathematics.
-Their knowledge and skills are vital in fields such as cryptography, computer security, computer modeling, statistical modeling, and biotechnology.
+In today's high-tech workplace, employees with strong math skills are more in demand than ever — and there are excellent opportunities for graduates with a degree in Mathematics.
+Your knowledge and skills will be vital in fields such as cryptography, computer security, computer modeling, statistical modeling, and biotechnology.
 Mathematical skills also are valued in finance and other business-related fields, astronomy and space exploration, medicine, robotics, and film animation.

 Mikhail Ostrovskii, Ph.D.

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission.

 To earn your B.S. in Mathematics, you complete a total of 120 credits in core, major, and elective requirements.
 The major and elective requirements are outlined below.
 For more information about courses, please see the St. John’s College of Liberal Arts and Sciences section of our Undergraduate Bulletin.

 Please note that Mathematics majors may satisfy their science core requirement by taking PHY 1610, 1620, 1930, or 1940.
 The distributed core requirement for Mathematics is met by the major.

 Mathematics graduates work in diverse fields.
 The American Mathematical Society's Early Careers page profiles recent graduates and their jobs.
 See what you can do with a math degree!